-The centre accredited for this subspecialty training in Wales is the University Hospital of Wales, Cardiff, where over 34,000 children are seen each year and there are currently six PEM consultants and two EM Consultants with dedicated sessions to help support education and supervision.
-The paediatric emergency department operates 24 hours a day, seven days a week and is situated adjacent to the adult ED with a well established paediatric nursing workforce, including play specialist.
-Within the on-site Children's Hospital for Wales, there are many learning opportunities, including an acute assessment unit for all GP expected patients, a large secondary in and out-patient general paediatric service, including critical and high dependency care, and a wide array of tertiary paediatric medical and surgical services.
+The centre accredited for PEM subspeciality training in Wales is UHW, Cardiff.
+UHW sees over 34,000 children a year and there are currently eight PEM Consultants and four dual accredited EM/PEM Consultants to help support education and supervision.
+The Paediatric Emergency Department operates twenty-four hours a day, seven days a week and is situated adjacent to the adult ED with a well-established paediatric nursing workforce, including Emergency Nurse Practitioner (ENPs) and a play specialist.
+Within the on-site Children’s Hospital for Wales, there are many learning opportunities, including an acute assessment unit for general practice (GP) expected patients, a large general paediatric service, a wide array of tertiary specialist paediatric services and a Paediatric Critical Care Unit.

-There is a weekly teaching programme within each of the departments consisting of simulation and practical skills-based teaching, with management opportunities by way of attendance and participation in the monthly Q&S and joint PICU feedback meetings and weekly multidisciplinary safeguarding meetings.
+There is a weekly teaching programme within each department consisting of simulation and practical skills-based teaching, with management opportunities via monthly quality and safety, joint PICU/ED feedback sessions and weekly multidisciplinary safeguarding meetings.
 There is an expectation for trainees to be involved in audit, clinical guideline and service development.
 All trainees are expected to work towards presenting work at one of the annual national meetings and are fully supported in this.
 Participation in local and national research is actively undertaken within the department.

 Successful trainees will be involved in the teaching and supervision of medical students, junior colleagues and nursing staff.
 There are many opportunities for teaching, both undergraduate and postgraduate, both locally and regionally.
 There are close links to Cardiff University and as such trainees are actively encouraged to assist with the running of the paediatric module on the Emergency Medicine BSc.